NASA-AMMOS/aerie/docker/README.md

     docker-compose -f base.yml -f adaptation.yml up

+### Analytics configuration

+Rename the `analytics.env-example` file to `analytics.env`.
+This will eventually enable the ability to create a custom database settings.
+For now, however, leave the settings as is.

+To start the analytics service (Matomo), use the `analytics` file:

+    docker-compose -f base.yml -f analytics.yml up

+Once the service has been started, you will need to run the setup script in the analytics directory.

+    cd analytics
+    ./setup.sh

+This will initialize the database that will be used by Matomo.

 ### Logging configuration

 To start the log stack with Elasticsearch, Kibana, and Filebeat, you will use